 The CIT Help Desk within the Academic Commons area of Mudd Center provides the first-level service for computer problems and questions for Oberlin College faculty, staff, and students.

 CIT provides full support for all college-owned computers provided by CIT as part of our office computer delivery process.
 Faculty and staff experiencing problems with their office computers should contact the CIT Help Desk as soon as practical to effect the necessary repairs.
 Users with desktop computers should contact the Help Desk first to schedule pickup by CIT staff.
-Laptops users should bring their computers to the technology Help desk at the information center on the first floor of Mudd Center to initiate the repair process.
+Laptops users should bring their computers to the CIT Help Desk on the first floor of Mudd Center to initiate the repair process.

 Prior to conducting repairs, we will make every reasonable effort to backup user data.
 Due to the nature of some hardware problems, this is not always possible.
 Users are urged to continuously backup of their vital data, since computer hard drives and other equipment often become inoperable with little or no advanced warning.